GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     before the daemon process is restarted.
-This is a process-level fail-safe for recovering from requests that block indefinitely; it is not a per-request SLA mechanism (a fired timeout takes down the whole process, not just the stuck request).
+This is a process-level fail-safe for recovering from requests that block indefinitely; it is not a per-request SLA mechanism (a fired timeout takes down the whole process, not just the stuck request, unless ``interrupt-timeout`` is set — see below).

-    How this option is seen to behave is different depending on whether a daemon process uses only one thread, or more than one thread for handling requests, as set by the ``threads`` option.
+    How this option is seen to behave depends on whether ``interrupt-timeout`` has been configured.

-    If there is only a single thread, and so the process can only handle one request at a time, as soon as the timeout has passed, a restart of the process will be initiated.
+    **Default behaviour (** ``interrupt-timeout=0`` **):** the request

-    If there is more than one thread, the request timeout is applied to the average running time for any requests, across all threads.
-This means that a request can run longer than the request timeout.
-This is done to reduce the possibility of interupting other running requests, and causing a user to see a failure.
-So where there is still capacity to handle more requests, restarting of the process will be delayed if possible.
-One consequence is that a single stuck thread is diluted by the idle ones: with ``threads=10``, one thread wedged for 60 seconds while the other nine are idle averages to six seconds.
+    time is calculated as an average across all request threads.
+This means that a request can run longer than the request timeout, which reduces the possibility of interrupting other running requests and causing a user to see a failure.
+The consequence is that a single stuck thread is diluted by the idle ones: with ``threads=10``, one thread wedged for 60 seconds while the other nine are idle averages to six seconds.
 Raising ``threads`` therefore also raises the effective firing point in wall-clock terms.

-    When the timeout does fire, the behaviour depends on how the daemon process group is configured:
+When the timeout fires the daemon process is restarted via ``SIGINT``, with ``shutdown-timeout`` governing how long workers are given to finish their current request before being force-killed.

-    * **Multi-process group with** ``graceful-timeout`` **set** (``processes > 1`` and ``graceful-timeout`` greater than zero): the daemon enters a drain state.
-It stops competing for the cross-process accept mutex, so new requests in the group are absorbed by peer daemons while the stuck process lets its healthy in-flight requests complete.
-If all in-flight requests finish before the ``graceful-timeout`` expires the process restarts cleanly; otherwise the process is stopped when the graceful timer expires (the still-stuck request is interrupted at that point).
-    * **Single-process group, or** ``graceful-timeout=0`` **(the
-      opt-out)**: the process is stopped immediately when the timeout fires.
-Every in-flight request on the process is interrupted, including healthy ones.
-Apache retries on the next request once the process has restarted.
+    **With** ``interrupt-timeout`` **set:** request times are tracked per-thread, with no averaging.
+When a single thread crosses ``request-timeout`` an attempt is made to interrupt only that thread by injecting a :py:class:`mod_wsgi.RequestTimeout` exception via
+    Python's async-exception machinery.
+If the injection lands and the request unwinds within the ``interrupt-timeout`` grace window, the WSGI adapter returns 504 Gateway Timeout, the worker thread returns to the pool, and the process keeps running normally.
+If the grace window expires with the request still active, the process is restarted as in the default case.
+See ``interrupt-timeout`` for details.

-    Sizing guidance: set ``request-timeout`` a few times above the p99 of normal request duration — enough that steady-state traffic never trips it. **Do not** multiply by ``threads``: the average-across-threads rule already dilutes the trigger, so a single wedged thread takes roughly ``threads`` × ``request-timeout`` seconds to fire; padding the value further only lengthens detection time.
+    Sizing guidance: set ``request-timeout`` a few times above the p99 of normal request duration — enough that steady-state traffic never trips it.
+With the default averaging behaviour, a single wedged thread takes roughly ``threads`` × ``request-timeout`` seconds to fire; do not pad the value further to compensate, as that only lengthens detection time.
 For user-visible per-request deadlines (as distinct from a fail-safe) prefer application-level timeouts, such as HTTP client and database statement timeouts inside the request handler itself.

-    Note that when a process is restarted due to a request timeout, if the Apache ``LogLevel`` is set to ``info`` or higher, or ``wsgi:info`` applied for ``LogLevel```, messages will be logged to the Apache error log file for the request which gives the Python stack trace for any request handler threads so you can work out where the request is blocking.
+    Note that when a process is restarted due to a request timeout, if the Apache ``LogLevel`` is set to ``info`` or higher, or ``wsgi:info`` applied for ``LogLevel``, messages will be logged to the Apache error log file for the request which gives the Python stack trace for any request handler threads so you can work out where the request is blocking.

+    See also ``deadlock-timeout`` for handling cases where a Python C extension wedges the GIL — the injection mechanism cannot recover those, but ``deadlock-timeout`` will detect the wedge and restart the process.

+.. _interrupt-timeout:

+**interrupt-timeout=sss**
+    Defines the maximum number of seconds allowed for an injected :py:class:`mod_wsgi.RequestTimeout` exception to take effect before
+    the daemon process is restarted.
+Defaults to 0 (feature disabled).

+    When set to 0, the existing average-across-threads ``request-timeout`` behaviour is preserved.
+When set to a non-zero value, request times are tracked per-thread and, when any single thread crosses ``request-timeout``, mod_wsgi injects a
+    :py:class:`mod_wsgi.RequestTimeout` exception into that thread.
+    The exception is a subclass of ``SystemExit``, so well-written code using ``except Exception:`` will not catch it.
+It may be caught for cleanup purposes but should be re-raised — swallowing it is counter to its purpose, similar to swallowing ``SystemExit``.
+If the exception unwinds back to the WSGI adapter within the ``interrupt-timeout`` grace window, the adapter returns
+    ``504 Gateway Timeout`` and the worker thread returns to the pool to handle further requests. **The process is not restarted; other threads were never disturbed.** If the grace window expires with the same request still active, the process is restarted as if ``interrupt-timeout`` were not set.

+    Recommended floor of ~10 seconds when enabled.
+Values significantly below that may not give the injected exception time to unwind through finally blocks, context managers, and the WSGI adapter.

+    Best-effort: the injection takes effect only when the target thread next runs Python bytecode.
+This has implications depending on what the thread is actually doing:

+    * **Thread running Python code** (loops, computation, etc.): the exception fires on the next bytecode tick, almost immediately.
+      This is the case the mechanism is designed for.

+    * **Thread blocked in a C call that has released the GIL** (the common case — most socket reads, database driver calls, ``time.sleep``, file I/O, etc.): the injected exception is queued on the thread but does not fire until the blocking call returns and Python bytecode runs again.
+If the external service eventually responds or times out, the exception fires then. **If the blocking call hangs indefinitely, the injected exception will never fire.** In that case the ``interrupt-timeout`` grace window will expire and the daemon process will be restarted via the existing fallback, taking the wedged request down with it.
+      For user-visible per-request deadlines on external calls, prefer explicit application-level timeouts on the client itself (HTTP client read timeouts, database statement timeouts, etc.) — those bound the blocking call, which then lets ``interrupt-timeout`` do its job cleanly.

+    * **Thread blocked in a C extension that holds the GIL**: the injection cannot even reach the thread, and no other Python thread can run either.
+This is what ``deadlock-timeout`` exists for.

+    The ``threads=0`` managed-process mode is unaffected — it has no requests and no per-thread timers.

 .. _deadlock-timeout: